A write-off for your travel expenses is one of the most underutilized tax deductions by small business owners today!

 - Valet & Taxi

 Also, remember the Dining Deduction is separate from Travel Deduction.
-See my article “Writing-off the Dining Expense in 2021 and 2022” for strategies on combining the dining deduction with the auto deduction.
+See my article “Writing-off the Dining Expense” for strategies on combining the dining deduction with the auto deduction.

 Company Annual Meeting: